weltond/DataStructure/LeetCode/dp/312-Burst-Balloons.md

 ### Method 3 - DP
 - Time: O(n^3)
 #### Approach 2 :rabbit: 5ms (89.96%)
+**Approach 2 matches the way we want to solve the problem while Approach 1 is just an implementation.**
 ```
 input:  1  [3,  1,  5,  8]    1